kandashi/kandashis-fluid-canvas/README.md

 ## Hotkeys (additive)
  - Shift - opens the User Selection UI
- - -/+  increase/ decrease the intensity of the animation (this only works with some of the features, excluding Fade, Sepia and Negative)
+ - `- or Ctrl` to decrease and `+ or Alt` to increase the intensity of the animation (this only works with some of the features, excluding Fade, Sepia and Negative)